Transatlantic Foreign and Security policy

 - Are red lines on China tough enough, while still leaving room for engagement?

-- How can liberal democracies come together to defend our values and strengthen the rules-based order in the face of technological change, rising authoritarianism, populism and disinformation?
+- How can liberal democracies come together to defend our values and strengthen rules-based systems in the face of technological change, rising authoritarianism, populism and disinformation?

-To debate these tough questions, we welcomed the views of analysts, think-tanks, politicians and civil servants, including from the US Administration, EU, NATO and UK Foreign Office.
+To debate these tough questions, we welcomed the views of analysts, think-tanks, politicians and civil servants, including from the US Administration, EU, NATO and UK Foreign, Commonwealth & Development Office.

 Renewing the Transatlantic Alliance